MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-external-provider.md

 The provided template application is the plugin used to interface with the external key provider.
 This application needs to be customized and deployed into BDC to serve as an integration point with the chosen external key provider.

-In the template application there are examples on how to integrate with HSM implementations using the standard PKCS11 protocol using [SoftHSM](https://www.opendnssec.org/softhsm).
+In the template application, there are examples on how to integrate with HSM implementations using the standard PKCS11 protocol using [SoftHSM](https://www.opendnssec.org/softhsm).
 There is also an example using Hashicorp Vault.
 The template application is provided as-is as a reference implementation.

 The following sections provide the steps required to configure an external key provider to serve as the root key of encryption for SQL Server databases and HDFS encryption zones.

-### 1 - Create a RSA 2048 key in your external key provider
+### 1 - Create an RSA 2048 key in your external key provider

-Create a PEM file with 2048 bit RSA key and upload it to the key value store in your external key provider.
+Create a PEM file with 2048-bit RSA key and upload it to the key value store in your external key provider.

-e.g.: The key file may be added to the KV store in Hashicorp Vault at path bdc-encryption-secret and the name of the secret can be rsa2048.
+For example: The key file may be added to the KV store in Hashicorp Vault at path bdc-encryption-secret and the name of the secret can be rsa2048.

 ### 2 - Customize and deploy the integration application on BDC

 1. Unzip kms_plugin_app.zip that contains the BDC AppDeploy to communicate to external providers.
 1. Customize the application.
 File ```custom.py``` contains the reference SoftHSM code and file ```custom2.py``` has a HashiCorp Vault example.
 Don't change the function contracts or signatures, as those are the integration points.
 Change only the function implementations if needed. ```app.py``` is the entry point that will load the application, understand it completely before deploying.
-1. From the folder which has the spec.yaml deploy the application to BDC using: ```azdata app create -s```
+1. From the folder that has the spec.yaml deploy the application to BDC using: ```azdata app create -s```
 1. Wait for the application deployment to complete and the "Ready" status can be checked using ```azdata app list```

 ### 3 - Configure BDC to use the external key provider